Calculating ROI for Your Cybersecurity Project: How to Choose the Right Security Tools

 At a basic level, one way of calculating a company's cybersecurity ROI involves taking the average cost of an incident and multiplying that number by how many incidents a business might experience in a given time frame.
 With an approximation of potential expenses, companies can then assess whether the price of the solution and the reduction in incidents it will bring is worth the investment.

 Of course, many more factors come into play, which is why calculating cybersecurity ROI is notoriously challenging.
 The equation also has to represent issues at stake beyond dollars and cents, including potential loss of intellectual property, loss of reputation, and business disruption.
 There are numerous formulas for calculating cybersecurity ROI, and much research has been done on the subject.
-How to Measure Anything in Cybersecurity Risk by Douglas W. Hubbard and Richard Seiersen is a good example and a highly recommended resource for an in-depth exploration.
+How to Measure Anything in Cybersecurity Risk by Douglas W. Hubbard and Richard Seiersen is a good example and a highly recommended resource for an in-depth exploration of this topic.

 The bottom line is that breaches are expensive.
-Calculating cybersecurity ROI starts a conversation about whether investing money upfront to prevent a major disruption outweighs the small probability of a significant breach and its ensuing costs.
+Calculating cybersecurity ROI starts a conversation about whether investing money upfront to prevent a major disruption outweighs the probability of a significant breach and its ensuing costs.

 Identifying Cybersecurity Metrics

-False Alerts
+False Alerts-Positive Alerts

 Critical Alerts